Updated on 8/19/2019 :

 Fluticasone nasal steroid spray

-Most of you probably know fluticasone as the main nasal steroid spray frequently prescribed for allergic induced nasal inflammation.
+You might know fluticasone as the main nasal steroid spray frequently prescribed for allergic induced nasal inflammation.

-About 4% of the population on this medication could present with cough symptoms including 3-7% with asthma symptoms and 1-3% with bronchitis and runny nose.
+Approximately 4% of the population on this medication could present with cough symptoms including 3-7% with asthma symptoms and 1-3% with bronchitis and runny nose.

 Fosamax and Actonel